octopus-network/octopus-appchain-anchor/README.md

 The `appchain state` is set to `booting`.

-Store currently registered validators and delegators as the first `appchain fact` with type `update validator set` in this contract.
+Store currently registered validators and delegators as `appchain fact` with type `update validator set` in this contract.

 Deploy and initialize the contract of `appchain native token`: